shivsegv/CampusSetu/README.md

 - `GET /recruiter/edit-job/:id`: A form to edit an existing job listing.
 - `GET /recruiter/jobs/:id/applicants`: A list of all applicants for a specific job.

+### Placement Cell Routes (Protected)
+- `GET /placement/dashboard`: The main dashboard for the placement cell.
+- `GET /placement/approvals`: A queue to review and approve pending job listings.
+- `GET /placement/students`: A page to manage student data.

 ## Key Features

 - **Modal-Based Authentication:** A seamless sign-in and sign-up experience for both Students and Recruiters.